 The options EN 1993-1-1 Table 5.1 elastic/plastic - if required will apply the imperfection only if the normal force N{Ed} in a member is higher than 25% of the member's critical buckling load N{cr} as specified in Eurocode.
 This corresponds to Path 2b of the diagram.

-When selecting Manual input of Bow Imperfection, the imperfection can manually be inputted using the tab Buckling Data.
+When selecting Manual input of Bow Imperfection, the imperfection can manually be inputted using the tab System lengths and buckling settings.